140 N Marietta Parkway

 - Disable pop-up blocker (if pop-up blocker is enabled).

-- On the left side of main page, click the Obtain a Report link.
+- On the left side of main page, click the Crash Reports link.

-- Enter the applicable information in the six (6) boxes.
+- When the form is displayed, enter the applicable information in the boxes.

 - A PDF icon should be displayed.
 Click it to view and print accident report.